sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 ## The Reverse Proxy Inside Appsmith Container

-If you look inside the Appsmith container, we can see that there's an NGINX process that handles incoming requests, and serves static files, if the URL points to a static file, or pass it on to the Appsmith backend server, if the path looks like an API call.
+Inside the Appsmith container, we have an NGINX process that handles all incoming requests.
+If the request points to a static file, it is served immediately.
+If it points to a backend API call, NGINX will proxy the request over to the Appsmith backend server.
 This NGINX configuration file is generated by [this script](https://github.com/appsmithorg/appsmith/blob/v1.9.29/deploy/docker/templates/nginx/nginx-app-http.conf.template.sh), and you can peek into the actual configuration used by running `docker exec appsmith cat /etc/nginx/sites-enabled/default`.
 For the URL we've been `curl`-ing so far, the route that matches is this:

 ```nginx
   location /oauth2 {